I submitted solutions for 30 problems of Nieuw Archief voor Wiskunde:

 Suppose n is a multiple of p, so p is the smallest prime divisor of n.

-For statistical reasons, there must exist some prime q with p dividing q-1 such that 2n-1 is divisible by q, whereas 3n-1 is not divisible by q.
+For statistical reasons, there must exist some prime q with p dividing q-1 such that 2n-1 is divisible by q,

 So n can't be divisible by p, either.